RafaelVidaurre/yakuza/Readme.md

 To define reusable custom sharing methods, you can use the scraper's `addShareMethod` which receives:
 - `methodName`: Name of your sharing method (the one you use in the `method` property in your `options` object)
-- `shareFunction`: The function which returns the new value of the shared value.
+- `shareFunction`: A function that returns the new value of the shared value.
 Arguments for it are:
-  - `currentValue`: Current value saved, (undefined if nothing has been shared yet.
+  - `currentValue`: Current value saved, (undefined if nothing has been shared yet)
-  - `newValue`: New value that has been shared
+  - `newValue`: New value to be shared

-An example on a custom sharing method which would allow us to join all urls in an array:
+An example of a custom sharing method which would allow us to join all urls in an array:
 ```javascript
 Yakuza.scraper('articlesScraper')
   .addShareMethod('joinInArray', function (currentValue, newValue) {